Police have arrested volunteers for sounding rape alarms, fearing disruption of the coronation - ExBulletin

 Police have arrested volunteers for sounding rape alarms, fearing disruption of the coronation

-The Met Police have arrested three volunteers who were handing out rape alarms the night before the King’s coronation, in case they were used to disrupt the #coronation #King #Police #met (Subscribe: https://bit.ly/C4_Albisteak_Harpidetu)
+The Met Police have arrested three volunteers who were sounding rape alarms the night before the King’s coronation, amid fears they could be used to disrupt him https://bit.ly/C4_Albisteak_Harpidetu)

 ——- Check out more of our explainer series here – https://www.youtube.com/playlist?list=PLXjqQf1xYLQ6bu-iixvoFTVsiXQVlVniX